Skip to main content

 Family-Friendly Restaurants

-Rifugio Scoiattoli, run by the Lorenzi family (who also operate Ciasa Lorenzi hotel in town), hosts live music events and serves genuinely excellent mountain food in an atmosphere that welcomes kids rather than merely tolerating them.
+Rifugio Scoiattoli, run by the Lorenzi family (who also operate Ciasa Lorenzi hotel in town), hosts live music events and serves excellent mountain food in an atmosphere that welcomes kids rather than merely tolerating them.
 Baita Fraina delivers traditional Dolomite cuisine in a cozy setting: think polenta with rich ragù, grilled meats, and casunziei (local half-moon ravioli with beet or spinach filling).
 When everyone just wants something simple, Pizzeria Vienna in the town center handles the job reliably.
 For a nicer family dinner that isn't stuffy, Il Ponte does local specialties well.
 Expect to pay €40 to €60 for a family of four at casual spots, €80 to €120 at the nicer restaurants.

-Italians genuinely welcome children in restaurants in ways that might surprise families from elsewhere.
+Italians welcome children in restaurants in ways that might surprise families from elsewhere.
 Your kids eating dinner at 8pm and joining the full family meal is expected here, not tolerated.
 The waiter won't rush you, and nobody will glare if your toddler gets restless between courses.

 Evening Entertainment